What does it mean to be “in Christ”? How do I know if I am? The Apostle John tells us this:

 What I have attempted to show here is that possession of five key traits, that can be cultivated, speak to a life that is well-lived “in Christ”.
 This “cultivation” is our part in what the Bible has described as being “transformed into the same image from glory to glory, even as from the Lord the Spirit”.

 Now I realize that there are many Christians who will object that growing into Christ is literally “none of our doing, or business.
 It is God’s business.”
 I would only offer that if that were exclusively true, there would be a vastly different 21st century laid out before us than we see today.
-Try to imagine how differently the world would look if all of those who profess to believe in Christ actually “took up their crosses” and “lived their lives as Christ would live them, if He were they”.
+Try to imagine how different the world would look if all of those who profess to believe in Christ actually “took up their crosses” and “lived their lives as Christ would live them, if He were they”, thereby meeting John’s standard in 1 John 2:6:

 How one serves God emanates from one’s heart.
 The natural heart is not humble, it is not assured, it is not dependent on anyone other than himself, is barely conscious of his creator, and is not in the least bit repentant about any of it.
 The heart of the one in Christ is the opposite, through the gift to him of the Holy Spirit.
 It is up to us to respond to God’s offer of Grace as His faithful servants, or children, or brides, or whatever metaphor you feel most comfortable with, and commit ourselves to the pursuit of His purposes, through the “renewing of our minds”.